deepanshs/mrsimulator/docs/introduction/fitting_example.rst

     plt.grid()
     plt.show()

-Here, you see that the echo top has been phased so that the maximum amplitude is in the real part, and that the echo top occurs at the time origin.
-With a properly set time origin, the Fourier transform operation can apply the appropriate first-order phase correction to the spectrum after performing the fast Fourier transform, as shown in the code below.
+Here, you see that the echo top has been phased so that the maximum amplitude is in the real part and that the echo top occurs at the time origin.

+With a correctly set time origin, the Fourier transform operation can apply the appropriate first-order phase correction to the spectrum after performing the fast Fourier transform.
+After converting the frequency dimension to a frequency ratio in units of ppm, we can plot the spectrum. as shown in the code below.

 .. plot::
     :context: close-figs